brandcm/ancient_genotyped_variants_proxy_catalog_app/README.md

 # 🧬 Ancient Genotyped Variants Proxy Catalog App

 This is a Dash web application for identifying ancient genotyped variants (AGVs) from the Allen Ancient DNA Resource (AADR) that occur in linkage disequilibrium (LD) with a variant of interest using data from TopLD.
+Note that querying most variants will take one to two minutes.
 <br><br>

 ## 🚀 Quick Start